ileana-aguilar/SamosaSelector/README.md

 - When purchasing an upgrade, the user loses samosas from their total count

--Decrease the scale of the large samosa when the user clicks the samosa to create a pulse effect
+- Decrease the scale of the large samosa when the user clicks the samosa to create a pulse effect

 <img src="src/assets/Samosa.gif" title="Samosa gif" alt="Samosa gif">